VadimEp622/proj-stay-hub/README.md

 1. Using local monogoDB ([MongoDB Community Server](https://www.mongodb.com/try/download/community) + [Studio 3T](https://studio3t.com/download/)), import the "StayHub" folder from the "data" folder (...\backend\data), using "BSON - mongodump folder", into a connection
 2. Simultaneously, run the backend using "npm run dev", and then the frontend using "npm start"
 3. In the backend folder, create an .env file, which will have: GOOGLE_MAPS_API_KEY='insert-string-here' and DB_URL='insert-string-here'.

-*The GOOGLE_MAPS_API_KEY is needed for viewing the map in the "/stay-details/:id" route, though it's not an absolute requirement to run
+* The GOOGLE_MAPS_API_KEY is needed for viewing the map in the "/stay-details/:id" route, though it's not an absolute requirement to run

-*The DB_URL is needed for running the backend in production ("npm run prod" in backend and that's it) - needs having the database in the cloud, and a "connection SRV string"
+* The DB_URL is needed for running the backend in production ("npm run prod" in backend and that's it) - needs having the database in the cloud, and a "connection SRV string"

-**if you wish to run the back-end in production, additionally add in the backend .env file: SECRET1='insert-string-here' , a random string of your choice, for spicing up the hash for the password, on new user signup.
+* If you wish to run the back-end in production, additionally add in the backend .env file: SECRET1='insert-string-here' , a random string of your choice, for spicing up the hash for the password, on new user signup.